JanayLS/Escape-WECIB/README.md

 This game is a short visual novel experience where you take on the role of a student in Mr. McQueen's class.
 The story unfolds through dialogue and a series of images displayed after a specific point in the story.

 How to Play:

-The story will begin with a short delay, displaying dialogue from Mr. McQueen.
+- The story will begin with a short delay, displaying dialogue from Mr. McQueen.
-Click anywhere on the screen to progress through the dialogue.
+- Click anywhere on the screen to progress through the dialogue.
-After a specific point in the story, a series of images will be displayed.
+- After a specific point in the story, a series of images will be displayed.
 Click anywhere on the screen to cycle through the images.
-The game will not automatically close after the final image and dialogue sequence and will be need to closed manually.
+- The game will not automatically close after the final image and dialogue sequence and will be need to closed manually.

 Additional Notes:

-This game utilizes audio files.
+- This game utilizes audio files.
 Ensure your sound is turned on.

+Requirments:
-A web browser that supports HTML5 and JavaScript.
+- A web browser that supports HTML5 and JavaScript.

 Credits:
 MaryElizabeth Chukwu